vietbuiminh/vietbuiminh.github.io/index.md

     {% endfor %}
 </div>
 <br><br>
 Feeling adventurous?
 He enjoy goes around the country to different national parks.
 Best overall are Mt.Rainier and Tongass.
+Recently he spent a month in Holden Village, WA to learn and immerse in one of the most sustianable off-grid community in the US.
 <div class="imgrow">
         <a class="grayscl" target="_blank" href="./img/rainier.jpg">
                 <img src="/img/rainier.jpg" alt="Mt.
 Rainier National Park">